Decentralized Uncertainty-Aware Active Search with a Team of Aerial Robots: Experiment Design and Results

-\Cref{fig:sim_tracks} provides the same analysis but with one object of interest, which is shown as a blue dot.
+\Cref{fig:sim_tracks} provides the same analysis but with one OOI, which is shown as a blue dot.
 The performance is similar to that shown in~\cref{fig:comms_no_tracks}.
 Three robots are used in the simulation and the trajectories for each robot are shown in magenta, yellow, and cyan in~\cref{sfig:tracks_enabled_sim_coverage,sfig:tracks_enabled_sim_nats}.
-The blue trajectories shown in~\cref{sfig:tracks_enabled_sim_nats} are the trajectories currently being executed.
-The white dots represent the robot's current position and the green dots represent the goal locations.
-These screenshots represent the state of the simulation at the end of the run, so the coverage planner had completed its search.
 The behavior of the GUTS approach is to first explore the environment without stopping even if it finds an uncertain target.
 When the environment is completely covered, it will refly over areas to obtain better views of the targets.
-This is demonstrated with qualitative simulation results in~\cref{fig:toy_tracks,fig:tracks_px4}.
+This is demonstrated with qualitative simulation results in~\cref{fig:toy_tracks}.

 To evaluate the effect of target uncertainty, we vary the value of $c$ and quantify the number of times the robot views the target(s). $c$ is the only parameter varied in the simulations shown in~\cref{fig:toy_tracks}.
-When the certainty is set to be high, the robot executes more exploratory behavior as shown in~\cref{sfig:target_one_certain,sfig:target_two_certain}.
+When there is high certainty, the robot executes more exploratory behavior as shown in~\cref{sfig:target_one_certain,sfig:target_two_certain}.
 The 38 and 73 views, respectively, indicate the number of times the robots views the target(s).
 As the certainty is decreased, the number of views increases.
-This behavior is also mirrored in~\cref{fig:tracks_px4}, which is a qualitative visualization of the behavior of a team of two robots operating within the PX4 simulation framework.
-The two robots pass over a target circled in yellow.
-When the uncertainty is high (as shown in~\cref{sfig:track_uncertain}), the robots select trajectories that fly over the target.